clj-kondo/clj-kondo/doc/ai/adr/0001-var-usage-record.md

 - `assoc` on a 39-field record copies all fields, so per-usage assocs were
-  removed: `reg-var-usage!` no longer re-assocs `:config` (all construction sites already set it from the same ctx) and only assocs `:unresolved-symbol-disabled?` when it flips to true; `analyze-call` folds `:id`/`:in-def` into the construction and keeps only the conditional `:ret` assoc.
+  removed: `reg-var-usage!` no longer re-assocs `:config` (all construction sites already set it from the same ctx) and only assocs `:unresolved-symbol-disabled?` when it flips to true. `analyze-call` folds `:id`/`:in-def` into the construction and keeps only the conditional `:ret` assoc.
-- The `:use`-refer site in analyzer/namespace.clj still produces a plain map (it assocs onto node meta); consumers only do keyword access, so mixing records and maps in `:used-vars` is fine.
+- The `:use`-refer site in analyzer/namespace.clj still produces a plain map (it assocs onto node meta).
+Consumers only do keyword access, so mixing records and maps in `:used-vars` is fine.
 - `:used-vars` never reaches the transit cache (only `:vars` defs do), so no serialization concerns.
-- Keys outside the field list keep working via the record's extmap; unknown keys in a `var-usage` literal fail at compile time.
+- Keys outside the field list keep working via the record's extmap.
+Unknown keys in a `var-usage` literal fail at compile time.

 ## Measurement